port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/aggregation-property/aggregation-property.md

 - `title` - The title of the aggregation property.
 - `targetBlueprint` - The blueprint we want to aggregate data from.
+- `query` - **Optional** - The query that will be performed on the target blueprint.
+The query is based on the Filters to include or exclude specific data based on Port's [Search Rules](../../../../../search-and-query/search-and-query.md#rules)
 - `calculationSpec` - The calculation specification.
-  - `calculationBy` - `property` The calculation will be performed on the property of the entities that match the query (e.g. maximum value of the property of the entities that match the query).
+  - `"calculationBy": "property"` The calculation will be performed on the property of the entities that match the query (e.g. maximum value of the property of the entities that match the query).
-  - `func` - `max` is the function we want to use for the calculation.
+  - `"func": "max"` - is the function we want to use for the calculation.
-  - `property` - The property we want to calculate the maximum of.
+  - `"property": "severity"` - The property we want to calculate the maximum of.
 The property type must be a number.
-  - `query` - The query that will be performed on the target blueprint.
-The query is based on the Filters to include or exclude specific data based on Port's [Search Rules](../../../../../search-and-query/search-and-query.md#rules)

 </TabItem>